 Late summer sunshine brightened the small conference room at the church, casting an intense beam of light on the table that gave it an appearance of being lighted from within.
 I was there at Rick's invitation to finalize arrangements for Mom's memorial service.
 After describing the planned service, he asked me an open-ended question.
 "What should I know about your mom?"

 I did not know where to begin and simply launched into a series of anecdotes.
 Out poured a rambling stream of consciousness narrative, vignettes of her teaching me to drive ("Oh, I've seen her drive," Rick interrupted with a sly smile), floating high above the world together in a balloon, and her excitement about flying with me for the first time in that tiny Cessna.

 But real life is always more complicated than that.
 As we talked, I also told him about the dark times in the 1980s and of how my trust in her was damaged when I was young.
 I recounted a childhood memory of fleeing the house together in the middle of a cold winter night out of fear for our safety; one moment among many that illustrated what life was like for us in those years.
 Rebuilding trust was a painstaking process that occurred over a significant period of time, time that was spent learning to let go of childhood pain.
 With greater maturity, I came to understand that while good people sometimes make poor choices, those choices do not necessarily define them.
 I regret that it took so long.

 "But you got there," Rick interjected kindly.
 "A lot of people don't.
 Treasure that."

 This is the challenge in grieving.
 It is not just grappling with loss, though that is certainly a significant part.
 But it is also about sorting through a complex relationship to understand what it all meant and what has lasting importance.

+If there is anything that anyone needs to know about Mom, that's it.
 In the end, isn't that the best that could be said for any one of us?